theWEBDOGS/webdogs-support/options-framework/readme.txt

 = 0.5.0 =

 * Fixed errors when more than one multicheck options is used
-* Updated optionsframework_setdefaults so defaults actually save on first run
+* Updated wds_setdefaults so defaults actually save on first run
 * Require that all options have lowercase alphanumeric ids
 * Added link to options from the WordPress admin bar

 = 0.4.0 =

 * Updated multicheck option to save keys rather than values
-* Unset default array options after each output in optionsframework_setdefaults
+* Unset default array options after each output in wds_setdefaults

 = 0.3.0 =